underscoreio/essential-slick/src/pages/5-data_modelling.md

 case class User(contact: EmailContact, address: Address, id: Long = 0L)
 ~~~

-You'll find a definition of `UserTable` that you can copy and paste in the example code in the folder _chapter-05_.
+You'll find a definition of `UserTable` that you can copy and paste in the example code in the file _chapter-05/src/main/scala/nested_case_class.scala_.

 <div class="solution">
 A suitable projection is: